 The preparation of a Tobacco Taxation Module as part of WBG/IMF Tax Policy Assessment Framework (TPAF) is underway as part of a new WBG/IMF/OECD/UN initiative launched in February 2018 at the UN in New York City, is geared to help member countries assess and strengthen their tax systems.
 One of the pillars of the initiative includes the development of “improved diagnostic tools to help member countries evaluate and strengthen their tax policies.”
 To this end, the program supported the development of a tobacco tax policy toolkit in English, Spanish, and French, for wider dissemination globally.

-The Bank team engaged in this program is multi-sectoral, and includes experts in health, governance, and macro-economics and financial management, as well as poverty and equity, agriculture, and trade.
+The Bank team engaged in this program is multi-sectoral, and includes experts in health, macro-economics and financial management, governance, as well as poverty and equity, agriculture, and trade.
 Collaboration with the International Monetary Fund’s Fiscal Affairs team has been established.
 The Bank team is also working closely with other international partners, such as the World Health Organization and the Campaign for Tobacco-Free Kids.